How to Hold Meetings at Starbucks

 The Cheaper Alternative

-When I made my movie in 2007 I arrange time to spent four hours with my actors.
+When I made my movie in 2007, I arranged time to spent four hours with my actors.
 We met in the lobby restaurant of a hotel.
 I picked a spot local to all my actors because I live in a more suburban area.
 While there I ordered coffee, appetizers, and a cocktail.
 Over the course of four hours many people stopped by and we talked over a cocktail or coffee.
 It cost $100 plus a 15% tip.

-I did the same thing at Starbucks, ordered coffee, a couple of patries and some hot chocolate.
+I did the same thing at Starbucks, ordered coffee, a couple of pastries and some hot chocolate.
 The evening cost under $25.
 It's easy to reduce the expense even further by bringing your own bottle water, and ordering brewed coffee instead of the fancy espresso dessert drinks

 I learned an important thing about Starbucks when I was in New York.
 Space comes at a premium, and in New York City (Manhattan) many Starbucks coffeehouses do not have much room for seating.
 I discovered this when I planned two meetings with filmmakers in the city, arrived at Starbucks and there was no place to sit.
-If you're not sure about seating simple call ahead and find out for sure.
+If you're not sure about seating, simply call ahead and find out for sure.

 10 things to do before you hold a meeting at Starbucks